Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-08-the-new-moviegoers.md

 Downgrading my home setup and combining that with an RU subscription does sound like a fun experiment.
 As netanalyze also pointed out, maybe a simple iPhone is the new "home theater" setup anyway.

-## Theater vs Home

-The differences in answers on the last question makes me think that there are different mentalities when it comes to what they're looking for out of a theater experience.

-Typically, people reserve the theaters for a massive film like <cite>[Avatar](/the-appeal-of-pandora)</cite>, but they'll watch most other movies at home.

-How do these users choose when to go to the theater vs when to watch at home?

-> **bdougherty** - For me it's basically: if it's in theaters, I'll watch it there.
-I guess I don't really think of anything as bad for theaters, except maybe movies that I know will have terrible audiences, but for those I try to just go at times where they won't be there.
-IMAX movies with expanded aspect ratio are definitely a priority for me to see in theaters.

-> **cpowell342** - In general my viewing doesn't necessarily differ between home and theaters.
-If there's a movie I'm really interested in that is going to be in theaters I will do my best to see it in theaters just because I know I'll likely enjoy it more than I would watching it at home later on.

-> **hksrevenge** - If I ever decide to watch a movie at home, it would be due to the inability and time to see in theaters.
-In most cases those would be movies not showing near me or very, very limited in showings and there is just no way I can see it at the theaters.

 I'd like to thank each of these kind RU subscribers for giving their perspectives and insights.